 Prior to selecting signalization as a preferred intersection control solution, intersections first undergo an extensive evaluation of alternatives, as listed in the MUTCD, Section 4B.04.
-The list of alternative evaluations includes, but is not limited to, the construction of additional lanes, revising the intersection geometrics to channelize movements and realign the intersection, installing street lighting, improving sight distance, installing roundabouts, installing measures to reduce approach speeds, changing lane use assignments, restricting movements, or adding stop controls or intersection.
+The list of alternative evaluations includes, but is not limited to, the construction of additional lanes, revising the intersection geometrics to channelize movements and realign the intersection, installing street lighting, improving sight distance, installing roundabouts, installing measures to reduce approach speeds, changing lane use assignments, restricting movements, or adding stop controls or intersection flashers.
+Particular attention is given to the predominant type of collision occurring at the intersection.
 Intersection evaluations also include analyses of existing and future traffic patterns to determine the effectiveness of each alternative, and development of cost estimates for alternative comparisons.
 Safety outcomes and cost effectiveness are primary determinants for selecting intersection improvement solutions.